Number of wards I have data from, by week | |

 The Third Batch of New Hymns!

 On February 13th, 2025, the church released the third batch of new hymns.
 In previous posts, I have covered in detail the first and second batches of hymns and how they were incorporated into sacrament meetings.
-This page covers period since when the third batch came out.
-I’ll update this page weekly as I collect more data.
-Currently I have data from 2,868 sacrament meetings from 840 wards since February 16th.
+This page covers period from when the third batch came out until the fourth batch came out June 12th, with occasionally slight updates as more data from that period trickles in.
+Currently I have data from 7,051 sacrament meetings from 1,037 wards between February 16th and June 8, 2025.

 How many wards sang new hymns each week?